madebykind/madebykind-v3/content/work/hispanists.md

 intro: >
   AHGBI (Association of Hispanists of Great Britain and Ireland) represents a dynamic collective of skilled researchers and educators spanning Hispanic and Lusophone Studies.
 Grounded in a commitment to research, knowledge production, and dissemination, it became evident that their passion, vibrancy, and sense of community deserved expression through a revitalised brand identity and forthcoming website.
 key_stat: null
-description: Find out how Kind have helped the Association of Hispanists
 summary:
 topics:
   - Visual identity